-Here in Scotland it’s traditional to have a big steak pie on New Year’s Day.
+Here in Scotland, it’s traditional to have a great big steak pie on New Year’s Day.

-Like many others, I’ve often bought a steak pie from my local butchers, but over the last couple of years I’ve made my own.
+Like many others, I’ve often bought a steak pie from my local butchers and they are always delicious, but over the last couple of years I’ve made my own.

-I keep things very simple – my steak pie is admittedly a rich and tender slow cooked beef stew with a golden, crispy puff pasty lid on top.
-If you order a steak pie in pubs across the UK, this is pretty much what you will get.
-It’s not fine dining, but it’s so damn good!
+I keep things very simple – my steak pie recipe is admittedly a rich and tender slow cooked beef stew with a golden, crispy puff pasty lid on top.

-This easy recipe is exactly how my husband loves it, so I wouldn’t change a thing (I would never get away with it anyway even if I wanted to!)
+This easy, no frills recipe is exactly how my husband loves it, so I wouldn’t change a thing (I would never get away with it anyway even if I wanted to!)

 I make no secret of the fact that I use shop bought puff pastry.